-Fencing: If you are starting with no fence and wondering what to do, here is my advice.
-Use netting it saves you a whole lot of trouble later.
-I hand raise all my goats, it is extra work but all my goats are friendly which makes them easier to sell at any age as pets or breeding stock, so being quiet I donít tend to have trouble with fence jumping.
-The average Miniature Goats donít tend to jump fences I have found, maybe as they are getting smaller in size?
-But then they do jump up onto the huts so I think it is mainly because they are happy in their paddocks and not nervous animals to work with due to being hand-raised.
-If you do get a jumper an electric fence maybe the answer.
-We made the mistake of using the tape instead of wire and I tell you now donít waste your money.
-The tape gets tangled, the wires inside break easy or short or burn out the main use I have found for the tape is the goats love to scratch it between their horns ha-ha.
+If you are starting with no fence and wondering what to do, here is my advice.
+Use netting as it saves you a whole lot of trouble later.
+I hand raise all my goats; it is extra work but all my goats are friendly which makes them easier to sell at any age as pets or breeding stock, so being quiet I don’t tend to have trouble with fence jumping.
+The average Miniature Goats don’t tend to jump fences.
+If you do get a jumper, an electric fence may be the answer.
+We made the mistake of using the tape instead of wire and I tell you now, don’t waste your money.
+The tape gets tangled, the wires inside break easy or short or burn out.
+The main use I have found for the tape is the goats love to scratch it between their horns.

-I have one paddock I call my Ďnaughty paddockí and it is full netting and has all the young ones and any girl that has popped through a fence.
-Time in the Ďnaughty paddockí with all the kids and they seem to go back to the other paddocks and not try to get out again!
+I have one paddock I call my ‘naughty paddock’ and it is full netting.
+This is used majority of the time by the young ones and any girl that has popped through a fence.
+Time in the ‘naughty paddock’ with all the kids makes them go back to the other paddocks and not try to get out again!

 Miniature Goats seem to pop through fences, (as they are small and smart), than go over them, so when setting up use netting and you will have less problems and save time and money.

-Again I have used pallets as a large fenced area for my Does to come into when kidding and in that area I have my dogs on wire runs to warn off foxes, remember these babies are tiny and easy prey for foxes.
-Foxes of course can get over this pallet fence but it provides some extra security feeling for the Does and if you have stock that are not easy to work with they make good, strong, high yards.
+I have used pallets as a large fenced area for my Does to come into when kidding.
+In that area, I have my dogs on wire runs to warn off foxes.
+Remember, these babies are tiny and easy prey for foxes.
+Foxes, of course, can get over this pallet fence but it provides some extra security feeling for the Does and if you have stock that are not easy to work with they make good, strong, high yards.

-Feeding: this is a big issue with all ages but mostly babies and weaners I find.
+This is a big issue with all ages but mostly babies I find.

 If milking I have found the Does milk taste absolutely off if eating lucerne.
-And it can cause blood in their milk so I donít commend it.
-In saying all that I donít want to scare people off Lucerne as I use it myself, it is very high in protein and really useful in their diets just be aware.
+And it can cause blood in their milk so I don’t commend it.
+In saying all that I don’t want to scare people off Lucerne as I use it myself, it is very high in protein and really useful in their diets just be aware.

 Anyone buying Bottle Babies off me will be given good information on their diets and if they follow my advice they should have no problems.
 Babies and weaners need to have lots of thought put into they diets as while their stomachs are changing it can be a crucial time.
 Scours are a major issue and so I really recommend slow introduction of grass.
 To do this mine are on grass from the start but I make sure they have constant dry feed for them and they tend to eat more of this than the grass, this makes their grass intake not as much in those early times and as they age I give less dry feed until I know they can cope with the full green grass.
 How do they do it in the wild?
 Well they are not stuck in one paddock and can move from place to place and will more likely eat the dry types of grasses than the nice pasture we try to provide these days.